AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/overview.md

 ![Edge Delivery forms authoring tools](/help/edge/assets/edge-delivery-forms-authoring-tools.png)

-Content creators can leverage tools they are comfortable with, such as Microsoft Excel or Google Sheets (Document based authoring), JSON Editors, or AEM Forms Adaptive Forms editor for WYSIWYG editing (AEM Forms projects), to design and create their forms.
+Content creators can leverage tools they are comfortable with, such as Microsoft Excel or Google Sheets (Document based authoring), JSON files (Headless authoring), or AEM Forms Adaptive Forms editor (WYSIWYG authoring), to design and create their forms.

 >[!NOTE]
 >
 >
-> WYSIWYG editing feature and Cross Walk ares available under early adopter program.
+> WYSIWYG authoring capability is available under early adopter program.
 You can write to aem-forms-early-adopter-program@adobe.com from your official email id to join the early adopter program and request access to the capability.

 ## Start with the basics